KestrelInstitute/Specware/README.txt

 Optional: For proof support, install the Isabelle/HOL theorem prover (available from http://www.cl.cam.ac.uk/research/hvg/Isabelle/).
-The required version of Isabelle is Isabelle2013-2.
-Older versions of Isabelle (including Isabelle2013 without the "-2") will not work.
+The required version of Isabelle is Isabelle2014.
+Older versions of Isabelle will not work.

 If this is a pre-built (binary) copy of Specware, you can just run Specware by executing the script bin/specware-emacs.
 This will start